 The Importance of Uninsured/Underinsured Motorist Coverage (UM)

-Because you cannot control or predict whether the person who causes a crash has bodily injury liability coverage, it is prudent to purchase uninsured/underinsured motorist coverage.
+Because you cannot control or predict whether the person who causes a crash has bodily injury liability coverage or is driving uninsured, it is prudent to purchase uninsured/underinsured motorist coverage.
 This may be your only source of recovery if you get involved in a crash with another driver who does not have bodily injury coverage or if you get involved in a hit-and-run crash.

-Call Andrew Pickett For Your Personal Injury Needs
+Call Andrew Pickett First For Your Personal Injury or Uninsured Driver Offense Needs

 Car insurance is absolutely vital in an unexpected time of need, and the benefits of being covered far surpass the cost of PIP, PDL, and even BI and UM.
 If you become a victim of a motor vehicle crash due to the negligence of another motorist, it is crucial to find a law firm that is experienced enough to navigate the complex insurance laws and has the resources to litigate your claim.
 More importantly, you’ll want to make sure the law firm you hire has a proven track record of success in trials.
 I have extensive knowledge and experience in personal injury and wrongful death claims and can help you move on with your life so that you can recover peacefully, without having to worry about dealing with insurance companies or paperwork.
 Call me today at (321)-503-4014 to get a free consultation.